TritonDataCenter/linux-live/docs/2-platform-image.md

   * Altering service dependencies so that service configuration stored in ZFS is respected.
   * Generate the same hostid every time to keep ZFS happy.
-  * Joyent utilities that SmartOS admins expect to have.
-This includes manta client utilities (`mget` and friends) and `json`.
+  * Utilities that SmartOS admins expect to have.
+This includes `json` and `bunyan`, among other things.

 As much as possible, Triton components that are part of the image are installed under `/usr/triton`.
 When needed, symbolic links should be installed for compatibility.
-For instance, much of Joyent's software may assume that `/usr/node/bin/node` is the platform's node installation, so `/usr/node` is a symbolic link to the appropriate directory under `/usr/triton`.
+For instance, much of Triton software may assume that `/usr/node/bin/node` is the platform's node installation, so `/usr/node` is a symbolic link to the appropriate directory under `/usr/triton`.